 My eldest son just turned 20.
 I don’t even know what to do with that number.
 It means I’m old, for one.
 Like, really old.
-And yet I also remember exactly where I was when I turned 20: in college, taking a Shakespeare midterm.
+And yet I also remember exactly where I was when I turned 20: taking a Shakespeare midterm in college.

-I remember the shape of my bedroom, those who passed through it, the ’50s-era flowered thrift store blouse I was wearing that day because I was going through my ironic June Cleaver phase.
+I remember the shape of my bedroom, those who passed through it, and the ’50s-era flowered thrift store blouse I was wearing that day because I was going through my ironic June Cleaver phase.
 I remember the show I was in.
-I could probably even still do those dance moves from muscle memory, if asked.
-You know why?
+If asked, I could still make those dance moves from muscle memory.
+Do you know why?
 Because it was yesterday.

-But mostly I remember the hope.
-The hope of a 20-year-old, looking forward to the rest of her life.
-Would I find love, a career, mental clarity?
+But mostly, I remember the hope.
+The hope of a 20-year-old looking forward to the rest of her life.
+Would I find love, a career, and mental clarity?
 What amazing surprises would it bring?
 What about that fuzzy tan sweater I lost in that bar?
 I miss that sweater.
 It had great buttons.

-I found all of those things except the sweater, and then somewhere along the way I lost them all, too.
-You turn around to grab a beer off the bar, and then, boom!, gone.
+I found all of those things except the sweater, and then somewhere along the way, I lost them all, too.
+You turn around to grab a beer off the bar, and boom!
+Gone.
 Bye-bye, sweater.
 Bye-bye, career.
 Bye-bye, clarity.
 Bye-bye, love.
-It would be easy to blame myself for these losses, but as anyone who’s ever lost a sweater in a bar knows, sometimes things just happen.
+It would be easy to blame myself for these losses, but as anyone who’s ever lost a sweater in a bar knows, sometimes things happen.

-And yet, looking back, I can definitely see where I made certain choices I should probably have reconsidered.
-No one’s life is immune from mistakes, but I figured I’d take a moment to give my no-longer-teenage son some advice from his crotchety, highly imperfect and slightly annoying mother.
+And yet, looking back, I can see where I made confident choices I should probably have reconsidered.
+No one’s life is immune from mistakes, but I figured I’d take a moment to give my no-longer-teenage son some advice from his crotchety, highly imperfect, and slightly annoying mother.

 Advice from a mom to her 20-year-old son